mysteriork/BLACKHOLE-search-engine/README.md

     Scalability - Managing large-scale web crawling efficiently.

+---

-UI SNAPSHOTS OF WEB APP :
+# SNAPSHOTS OF WEB APP 📸
+.
-1- USER INTERFACE :
+## 1- USER INTERFACE : 🏠
 <img width="1856" height="838" alt="Screenshot 2025-08-08 114507" src="https://github.com/user-attachments/assets/4e6d29fe-6f99-4de9-828d-0aa171b3de91" />

+---

-2- SEARCH FUNCTIONALITY :
+## 2- SEARCH FUNCTIONALITY : 🌐
 - This includes the interaction between the “ frontend ” and “
 backend ” such as - taking the user’s query and getting it matched with the ‘database’ through the backend ‘server’ and then